Photoassociative ionization of Na inside a storage ring

 The PAI rate is then given by~\cite{Gallagher_1991} :

-where $K_{PAI}$ is the cold molecule photoassociative ionization rate constant for a collision happening at temperature T and a fixed probe laser frequency. $\left[A\right]$ represents the atomic density of species $A$.
+where $K_{PAI}$ is the cold molecule photoassociative ionization rate constant for a collision happening at temperature T and a fixed probe laser frequency. $\left[Na\right]$ represents the atomic density, and $V$ is the interaction volume.
 Note that in the case of the atomotron, the volume is defined by the overlap between the ring and the probe beam.
-Temperature T of atoms in the ring trap was previously determined as 220$\pm$20~$\mu$K using a time-of-flight technique~\cite{Araujo_1995} and can be assumed to be practically similar in the case of the MOT.
+Temperature T of atoms in the ring trap was previously determined as 220$\pm$20~$\mu$K using a time-of-flight technique ~\cite{Araujo_1995} and can be assumed to be practically similar in the case of the MOT.
+The tangential mean velocity for the atoms in the ring distribution is approximately 50cm/s.
+The transversal velocity was already investigated in the past ~\cite{Dias_1996}, and is related to the recoil process during spontaneous emission.
+We showed that this transverse velocity distribution is at least five times narrow than the tangential spread ~\cite{Marcassa_2005}.
+This results in a low transverse velocity component, which gives to the system a 1D character.

 In a first set of experiments, the effect of the probe laser polarization on the PAI rate constant was investigated in the atomotron.
-The probe laser is detuned 625~MHz away to the blue of the $F=2-F'=3$ transition and is continously shining on the atoms.
-Its linear polarization is rotated by steps of 10$^\circ$ and the corresponding ion creation rate collected, from which the corresponding PAI rate constant is deduced.
+The probe laser is detuned 625~MHz away to the blue of the $F=2-F'=3$ transition and is continuously shining on the atoms.
+Its linear polarization is rotated by steps of 10$^\circ$ and the corresponding ion creation rate collected, from which the corresponding PAI rate constant is deduced from eq.~\ref{eq:kpai}.

-These experiments can be understood the following way.
-According to Stwalley et al.~\cite{Stwalley_1978}, within the first 5~GHz detuning of the probe laser, the two-step PAI process consists of an initial excitation to a ``pure long-range'' state of $0_g^-$ symmetry.
-The second step is then promoted by a light with parallel (perpendicular) polarization that changes the quantum number for the total electronic angular momentum projection along the quantization axis by 0 (1).
+These experiments can be understood in the following way.
+According to Stwalley et al.~\cite{Stwalley_1978}, within the first 5~GHz detuning of the probe laser, the two-excitation PAI process consists of an initial excitation ($g \rightarrow e$) to a ``pure long-range'' state of $0_g^-$ symmetry.
+The second excitation ($e\rightarrow ee$) is then promoted by a light with parallel (perpendicular) polarization that changes the quantum number for the total electronic angular momentum projection along the quantization axis by 0 (1).
 This step promotes the population to the doubly excited state of $0_u^-$ ($1_u$) symmetry.
+These possibilities of processes can be seen graphically fig. \ref{fig:polarization}.
 The pair of atoms in the doubly excited state subsequently autoionizes at short range, if the scattering flux reaches the $^3\Sigma_u^+$ molecular state before the occurrence of a spontaneous decay.